Covid-19 variant from South Africa: What are the new Covid variant travel restrictions?

 A new, heavily-mutated Covid-19 variant has been detected, with 77 confirmed cases in the Gauteng province of South Africa.

-In addition, there are four cases in Botswana and one in Hong Kong, which has been traced back to travel from South Africa.
+In addition, there are some confirmed cases in Hong Kong, Botswana, Israel, and Belgium, which is the first European country to detect the variant.

 However, experts believe that the variant has spread more widely than these numbers already.